argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/installation.md

 Follow the [official instructions](https://argo-rollouts.readthedocs.io/en/stable/installation/) to install Argo Rollouts.

-Optionally instal the [Argo Rollouts CLI](https://argoproj.github.io/argo-rollouts/features/kubectl-plugin/) in order to control Rollouts from your terminal.
+Optionally install the [Argo Rollouts CLI](https://argoproj.github.io/argo-rollouts/features/kubectl-plugin/) in order to control Rollouts from your terminal.

 ## Installing the plugin